Attention

 Over the years, however, there has been a growing trend among medical device manufacturers to adopt value engineering practices during manufacturing to reduce their costs while maintaining or improving quality.

-Despite the numerous advantages of value analysis and value engineering of medical devices, it does have a fair share of skeptics who question the methodology adopted in these practices.
+Despite the numerous advantages of value analysis and value engineering of medical devices, it does have a fair share of sceptics who question the methodology adopted in these practices.
 Many of these points of criticism against value engineering are nothing more than myths.

 Here we discuss five such myths surrounding the value engineering of medical devices and attempt to debunk them one by one: